What is it?

 Along with curettage and the use of fine instruments, microsuction is the preferred wax removal method of Ear Nose and Throat specialists.

+Microscopic and microsuction ear wax removal typically takes between 15 to 30 minutes to perform.
 This can vary depending on the amount and type of of ear wax, how deep the ear wax is inside the ear canal, if ENT instruments or microsuction is being used and whether you are having one or both ears treated.